sqdlab/sqdlab.github.io/documentation/sqdtoolz/user/hals/ACQdocs.md

 ```

 ### Set Processor:
-Set the data processing device of type [Processor]() to be used.
+Set the data processing device of type [Processor](./processors.md) to be used.
 ```python
 lab.HAL("DigiC").set_data_processor(myProc)
 ```

 ### Get Data(!):
-Get _processed_ data from the device. **NOT recommended to call this function**
+Get _processed_ data from the device if a processor is present, else it returns _raw_ data. **NOT recommended to call this function**
 ```python
 lab.HAL("DigiC").get_data()
 ```

 ### Trigger Source:
-Set or get the device that is responsible for trigger the acqusition device.
+Set or get the device that is responsible for trigger the acqusition device. **NOTE: Input requires a [trigger type object]().**
 ```python
 lab.HAL("DigiC").set_trigger_source(<Trigger_Object>)
 lab.HAL("DigiC").get_trigger_source()
 ```

+___

+This completes all the functions and paramters availble as public variables.
+Next step is to read about [Processors](./processors.md)